Windframe MCP Server

 🔒

 Tool returns pro_plan_required.
-Your account does not have an active plan that includes MCP access.
+Your free MCP calls have been used, or your account needs a Pro or Lifetime plan for unlimited access.
 Upgrade at windframe.dev/pricing and try again.

 🔌